Installation and Calibration

 Vmains = count × a constant

-However, the processor is able to measure its own reference voltage, this and the full scale count are already included in the program.
-This removes these steps and simplifies the calculation, so the constant should be
+However, the microcontroller is able to measure its own reference voltage, this and the full scale count are already included in the program.
+This removes these steps and simplifies the calculation, so for the emonTx V2 the constant should be

 The calibration constant is passed into the calculation as the second parameter to the method EnergyMonitor::voltage( ) in the file EmonLib.cpp.
 It is hard-coded as a constant in the call in the sketch.